Large Cap Growth Fund

 Suggestivism drives our philosophy to turn great companies into great stock picks

 For Class R6, total (net) expense represents, and for Institutional Class, Class A, Class C, Class R3, Investor, Trust and Advisor Classes, gross expense represents, the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
-The Fund’s Manager has contractually undertaken to waive and/or reimburse certain fees and expenses of the Fund so that the total annual operating expenses are capped (excluding interest, brokerage commissions, acquired fund fees and expenses, taxes including any expenses relating to tax reclaims, dividend and interest expenses relating to short sales, and extraordinary expenses, if any, consequently, total (net) expenses may exceed the contractual cap) through 08/31/2027 for Institutional Class at 0.75%, 1.11% for Class A, 1.86% for Class C, 1.36% for Class R3, Advisor and Trust Classes at 1.50% and Class R6 are capped at 0.57% until 12/31/2024 and 0.65% from 1/1/2025 until 8/31/2027 (each as a % of average net assets).
+The Fund’s Manager has contractually undertaken to waive and/or reimburse certain fees and expenses of the Fund so that the total annual operating expenses are capped (excluding interest, brokerage commissions, acquired fund fees and expenses, taxes including any expenses relating to tax reclaims, dividend and interest expenses relating to short sales, and extraordinary expenses, if any, consequently, total (net) expenses may exceed the contractual cap) through 08/31/2028 for Institutional Class at 0.75%, 1.11% for Class A, 1.86% for Class C, 1.36% for Class R3, Advisor and Trust Classes at 1.50% and Class R6 are capped at 0.56% until 12/31/2025 and 0.65% until 8/31/2028 (each as a % of average net assets).
 Absent such arrangements, which cannot be changed without Board approval, the returns may have been lower.
-Information as of the most recent prospectuses dated December 18, 2023, as amended and supplemented.
+Information as of the most recent prospectuses dated December 18, 2024, as amended and supplemented.

 Charles C. Kantor, Managing Director, joined Neuberger Berman in 2000 and currently serves as a member of the firm’s Partnership Committee.
 Charles is the founder and Senior Portfolio Manager of the Kantor Group, which manages over $10 billion in public equity, fixed income and private market strategies for high net worth and institutional clients.
 His team is also responsible for managing Neuberger Berman’s Long Short and Large Cap Growth strategy.
 Prior to joining the firm, Charles was a managing director of Stern Stewart’s Financial Institutions division.
 There he advised clients on implementing EVA-based financial management systems and co-authored academic papers in the Journal of Applied Corporate Finance.
 In addition, Charles is a commentator and contributor to various financial and business news media outlets.
 He earned a Bachelor of Commerce in Accounting and Economics from the University of Cape Town, South Africa, and an MBA (with honors) from Harvard University Graduate School of Business.